 Are there testing fees?

 We do have testing fees.
-This nominal fee covers the cost of belts, certificates and testing procedures.
+This nominal fee covers the cost of belts, certificates, testing procedures and equipment at certain belt ranks.
 The testing fee will be honored until the student passes.
 There will be no additional fee if the student must re-test.